 About the studio

-Top Stair Studio is a solo urban planning and arts practice dedicated to trying new things and challenging our assumptions about the built environment.
-The studio space is above where I live, under a peaked roof with a window that opens.
-I work right in front of it where I can feel the air rush in.
+Top Stair Studio is a solo urban planning and contemplative arts practice dedicated to trying new things and challenging accepted assumptions about the cities we’ve built.

-I am interested in how people relate to their environments, and I enjoy pushing against established ways of designing and experiencing cities.
-Thankfully, my family tags along as I run us through experiments living in nontraditional housing types, welcoming the urban wild, and extolling virtues of “ugly” infrastructure.
+I am interested in how people relate to their environments, and I enjoy pushing against established ways of designing and experiencing urban places.
+Thankfully, my family tags along as I run us through experiments living in nontraditional housing types, welcoming the urban wild, and admiring “ugly” infrastructure.

 ABOUT CINDY